rafaelstjf/STOCBIONET/README.md

 If you are using it in the terminal you can run it without arguments or with the following arguments: Input-file Operation-code Initial-time Maximum-time

-The current operations codes are:
+The current operation's codes are:
 ```
 DM - Direct Method
 FRM - First Reaction Method